|By Laurent Duplat, AI & SME Consultant

 AI-driven Traceability and Compliance

 For regulated sectors (medical devices, food, luxury watchmaking), AI automatically generates batch files, CE/FDA/ISO conformity certificates, and ensures end-to-end traceability of every component.
+As regulatory documentation requirements intensify — particularly for medical devices under MDR and for luxury goods facing provenance scrutiny — AI traceability tools transform compliance custom project scope.

 2. IoT Infrastructure for Swiss Industrial SMEs